kamilburda/gimp-python-wrappers/README.md

         pypdb.pyi
 ```

-IDEs supporting the `.pyi` stub files should now display suggested PDB procedures as you type.
+IDEs supporting the `.pyi` stub files should now display suggested functions as you type.

 It is also advised to add `.pyi` files to your `.gitignore` so that git ignores these files: